 If you would like to be placed on the Team 17 email newsletter list please email firstname.lastname@example.org.
 By signing up you'll receive legislative updates every two weeks during the legislative session and reminders about our forums and weekly office hours.
 Between legislative sessions you'll receive occasional updates to keep you informed.

 It's truly an honor to represent you and District 17 in the Idaho State Senate.
-I look forward to meeting you and to hearing from you.

 District 17 State Senator

 Paid by Werk for Senate, Susan Eastlake, Treasurer

 Sen. Werk Speaks Out on Giving Your Boss Your a Tax Cut